PharaohCola13/pacviz/paper/paper.md

 bibliography: paper.bib
 ---
 # Summary
 The results of a regression algorithm typically takes the form of a residual plot, showing the relationship (or lack thereof) between the domain and the residual values of the data associated with the model.
-From the residual, the performance of the model can be determined.
+From the residual, the performance of a particular model can be determined.

-`pacviz` contributes a novel approach for looking at the broad view performance of the regression model by constructing a 'Pac-Man' residual plot.
-This visualization technique applies a bijective map from the domain of the data to angular values between 40 and 320 degrees,
+`pacviz` contributes a novel approach for looking at data using broad view visualizations, within the package we provide graphical functions that have the capability to determine the performance of a regression model by constructing a 'Pac-Man' residual plot.
+In addition to the residual plot, we have developed a graphical function for examining traditional Cartesian data.
+These visualization technique applies a bijective map from the domain of the data to angular values between 40 and 320 degrees,
 \begin{equation}
 X: \rightarrow [40, 320]\, .
 \end{equation}